hackclub/hackclub/workshops/personal_website/README.md

    > ![](img/c9_add_git_url.gif)

 9. Make sure that you're using the **"Custom"** template
-10. Then, without changing anything else, scroll to the bottom and click the green **"Create Workspace"** button
+10. Without changing anything else, scroll to the bottom and click the green **"Create Workspace"** button

 You should now see a screen looks something like this: